How can we come to realise that we live in a participatory universe,

 Charlene Spretnak, States of Grace: The recovery of meaning in the postmodern age, 1991.

-Notions and understandings of spirituality and the transpersonal in the twenty-first century are diverse and changing.
+Notions and understandings of spirituality and the transpersonal in the post-modern 21st Century are diverse and changing.
 Individuals in the West, particularly in contemporary Australian society, are challenging existing faith allegiances and traditions so as to forge new and perhaps more meaningful connections and relationships with the sacred or the spiritually infinite on their own terms.
-Robust academic social science research which embraces scientific rationality is contributing to a growing understanding of the multi-dimensional nature of reality and to how we understand ourselves as spiritual beings living in a dynamic and evolving universe.
+Robust academic social science research which embraces scientific rationality is contributing to a growing understanding of the multi-dimensional nature of reality, and to how we understand ourselves as spiritual beings living in a dynamic and evolving material and spiritual universe.

 First, that transpersonal social science research develops benchmarks for spirituality and afterlife research.
 Second, that the outcome of such research be educational and potentially psychospiritually transforming for all involved in the research process, including the researched and the researcher.

 After-death contact, which occurs cross-culturally and in situations not always related to bereavement, offers an invitation to consider “the fundamental wholeness and interconnectedness of human beings” (Swinton, 2006, Spirtuality and Mental Health).
-In addition, it extends an invitation to consider life and one’s participation in life from an alternate transpersonal perspective and understanding.
+In so doing, it also extends an invitation to consider life and one’s participation in life from an alternate transpersonal perspective and understanding.

-The social relevance of engagement between the embodied (the living) and the disembodied (the deceased) is one of deep profundity and meaning-making, possibly because such engagement highlights the possibility that physical death propels the individual into a new environment in which they live in a different form.
+The social relevance of engagement between the embodied (the living) and the disembodied (the deceased) is one of deep profundity and meaning-making, possibly because such engagement posits the possibility that physical death propels the individual into a new environment in which they live in a different form.